-Climate and Water Balance
+6.2 Summary of Climate and Water Balance

-The climate data during the reporting period indicate the annual precipitation received at the waste water treatment plant was lower than the long-term annual average whereas the annual precipitation received at the Brownie Spoil weather station was higher than the long-term annual average.
-No facility performance issues were noted associated with the precipitation observed on site or considering the water balance during the reporting period.
+The precipitation data during the reporting period indicate the annual precipitation at FRO was approximately average, with the Fording River (infilled) dataset from 1 September 2021 to 31 August 2022 being a little higher that the long-term annual average of 631 mm and the Brownie Spoil weather station dataset being slightly lower than the long-term annual average.
+No facility performance issues associated with the precipitation observed on site or considering the water balance were noted during the reporting period.

-Performance and Changes
+6.3 Summary of Performance and Changes

 No significant changes in condition were noted in 2P and 3PS based on visual monitoring records, embankment stability, and surface water control.
-FRO is currently mining out the tailings and in situ blended waste rock and tailings in 3PN as part of the Swift project, which is expected to continue into early 2022.
+FRO completed mining out the tailings and in situ blended waste rock and tailings in 3PN as part of the Swift project in August 2022.